MPhil/PhD

 First year

-In the first year, work on your own research project is coupled with general training in sociological research methods – run both within the Department and by the College Graduate School.
+In the first year, work on your own research project is coupled with general training in sociological research methods – run both within the department and by the Goldsmiths Graduate School.
 Mandatory training modules take place during the first term of the first year (for full-time students) or can be spread over two years (for part-time students).
 You may apply to be exempted from mandatory training modules if you can demonstrate that you have already received equivalent training of comparable, MA-level standard as part of a previous qualification.

 Training for students on the MPhil/PhD in Visual Sociology consists of:

-• Visual and inventive practice
+- Visual and inventive practice

-• Core qualitative research methods
+- Core qualitative research methods

-You may also take other modules depending on your specific training needs, such as learning a language, or auditing an MA course, either in the Department or elsewhere, of particular relevance to your research project.
+You may also take other modules depending on your specific training needs, such as learning a language, or auditing an MA course, either in the department or elsewhere, of particular relevance to your research project.
 You are also encouraged to attend seminars in other parts of the University of London, attend conferences, and go on outside modules such as those organised by SeNSS (South East Network of Social Science) or CHASE (Consortium for the Humanities and Arts South East England).

 From the beginning of your programme you will receive regular supervision, and you will be expected to produce work to be discussed in supervision.
 In May/June of each year your progress and any outstanding training requirements will be formally reviewed by the Departmental Postgraduate Research Advisory Committee.